sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 Introduction to testing MVC controllers.

-A variety of reasons can lead to choosing for thin or thick controllers, one isn't by definition better than the other.
+A variety of reasons can lead to choosing thin or thick controllers; one isn't, by definition, better than the other.

-Can lead to a different decision in regards to whether controllers should be unit tested or not.
+This can lead to a different decision in regard to whether controllers should be unit-tested or not.

 You don't always have the luxury to decide:

 - you may get thrown into an existing project halfway through,
-- you may need to improve reliability of an existing, finished application by writing tests.
+- you may need to improve the reliability of an existing, finished application by writing tests.

 Not every application is built with the same level of quality.